-The ASA Resident Humanitarian Service Award, sponsored by the ASA Resident Component and ASA Committee on Global Humanitarian Outreach (GHO), recognizes one resident or fellow who has done particularly useful work in the global health field that promotes several objectives, including attracting more residents to consider global health opportunities during residency and encouraging academic departments to permit residents in their programs to do such work.
+The ASA Resident and Fellow Humanitarian Service Award, sponsored by the ASA Resident Component and ASA Committee on Global Health, recognizes one resident or fellow who has done outstanding work that promotes humanitarian involvement and that achieves several objectives, including attracting more residents and fellows to consider global health and humanitarian opportunities during training and encouraging academic departments to permit residents and fellows in their programs to do such work and encouraging careers that include global health and health equity.

-Awarded on an annual basis since 2015, the ASA Resident Humanitarian Service Award recognizes one anesthesiology trainee who, during the course of his or her medical training, has made a significant contribution to global anesthetic care through organized humanitarian outreach activities.
-Eligible candidates must be a resident or fellow in anesthesiology at the time of nomination.
+The award recognizes one anesthesiology trainee who has made a significant contribution to global anesthesia care through organized humanitarian outreach activities, in the US or abroad.
+Activities can be in-person and/or virtual components.
+Eligible candidates must be a resident in anesthesiology or fellow at the time of nomination, and an ASA resident/fellow member in good standing.

 Nominations may be submitted by a residency or fellowship program director on the behalf of a current resident or fellow.
 Only one nomination may be submitted by a program director per year.
-Nominations shall consist of a completed nomination form, letter of support from the training program director, the candidate’s CV, and a one-page description of the candidate’s record of service and contribution.
+Nominations shall consist of a completed nomination form (available in early summer), letter of support from the training program director, the candidate’s CV, and a one-page description of the candidate’s record of service and contribution.
 Up to two additional letters of recommendation may be included in the nomination materials.

 Criteria for Nominee Consideration

-The recipient will be selected by a committee of representatives from the ASA Resident Component, Committee on Global Humanitarian Outreach, Committee on Residents and Medical Students, and ASA Charitable Foundation Board of Directors.
+The recipient will be selected by a committee of representatives from the ASA Resident Component Governing Council, ASA Committee on Global Health, Committee on Residents and Medical Students, and ASA Charitable Foundation Board of Directors.
 The award will be presented at the ANESTHESIOLOGY® annual meeting during the ASA Resident Component House of Delegates (HOD) Meeting.

 The ideal nominee will demonstrate the following characteristics:

-- Involvement: The nominee must have been involved in outreach by donating time or talents to professional work for charitable clinical, educational or other worthwhile activities related to anesthesiology, in program(s) directed at under-served populations outside the United States.
+- Involvement: The nominee must have been involved in outreach by donating time or talents to professional work for charitable clinical, educational or other worthwhile activities related to anesthesiology, in program(s) directed at under-served populations within or outside the United States.
+Virtual work is recognized as a valuable contribution.

-- Service: The work must have been performed on a completely voluntary basis (i.e., not as part of a requirement for completion of training).
+- Service: The work for which the recipient is recognized must have been performed on a completely voluntary basis, not as a requirement for completion of training.

 - Significance: The range and scope of the work must be significant, and the outreach efforts must be sustained over time.